-Salaries and wages of faculty and staff are a direct cost of the proposed project and should be budgeted in proportion to the fraction of full-time effort each faculty and staff member will devote to the project.
+Salaries and wages of faculty and staff are a direct cost of the proposed project and should be budgeted in proportion to the fraction of full time effort each faculty and staff member will devote to the project.
 For example, if the principal investigator will devote 25% of his or her time to the proposed project, 25% of his or her salary should be included in the proposed budget.
 Included in this section of the budget should be all personnel who will work on the project, with the principal investigator appearing first, then other senior personnel, or research assistants.
-For each person or position, the following information should be included for each period: (1) the percentage of effort each will devote to the project; (2) the annual salary; and (3) the total salary support requested from the sponsor and (4) term: Academic Year, Summer or Extra-Compensation.
+For each person or position, the following information should be included for each period: (1) the percentage of effort each will devote to the project; (2) the annual salary; and (3) the total salary support requested from the sponsor.